-A suspension of study may be granted to research students who need to interrupt their studies.
-This is often because of circumstances largely beyond their control, for example ill-health, family or financial problems, but may also be agreed if the student wishes to take advantage of a specific career opportunity or for maternity, adoption, paternity and shared parental leave.
-Periods of suspension must be as short as is necessary to address, or to take advantage of, the situation.
-Suspensions will not be backdated for more than one month.
+Research students can request a suspension when they need to interrupt their studies normally for a reason external to their research.
+This could be because of circumstances largely beyond their control such as ill-health, family, or financial problems.
+It would also apply where a student wishes to take advantage of a specific career opportunity or for maternity, adoption, paternity, shared parental, or parental leave.
+A suspension may be necessary for some placements.